This will be a short review and I will start with recommending this wholly imaginative and original movie.

 A wonderful bizarreness runs throughout the movie and makes Everything Everywhere All at Once truly an experience to watch.
 I especially loved the beautifully done homage to the films of Wong Kar-wai.
 The action sequences in the film are so creative with such attention to the visual aspects that they drew me directly into the action.
 The Daniels prove that when done right: More is actually more.

 Everything Everywhere All at Once is a perfect mix of action, sci-fi and family drama.
 This is one of the best movies I have seen in years.
 Visually stunning, all original and a perfectly balanced movie that straddles so many genres.
 Everything Everywhere All at Once had me laughing and crying because it is exceedingly funny, yet heartbreaking and touching.
-I highly recommended Everything Everywhere All at Once.
+I highly recommend Everything Everywhere All at Once.

 Watched at home on 4K Blu-ray.